Severe Dental Anxiety…Sedation Can Be The Answer

 We’re one of the few dental offices in the Phoenix area to offer all three types of sedation?
 Which one is right for you?
 That depends on your level of anxiety and the dental treatment being performed.
 We’re happy to talk to you about your concerns and recommend the sedation that would be best for you.

-Please make note: We accept most types of insurance plans and are in network (preferred providers) for: United Health Care, United Concordia, Guardian, Humana, Cigna Dental, Delta Dental, Metlife, and Aetna.
+Please note: We accept most types of insurance plans and are in network (preferred providers) for: United Health Care, United Concordia, Guardian, Humana, Cigna Dental, Delta Dental, Metlife, and Aetna.
 Our dental office is in the East Valley, in Mesa, at 2727 E McKellips Road.